Thinking of Going Overseas for Dental Work or Implants?

 Dentistry in Australia may be more expensive than treatment overseas, however it does have many reassurances.
 Dentists here receive a high standard of dental education and have compulsory continued professional development.
 They are all registered under the Australian Dental Board who promote ethics and public health.
 All materials used in Australia are regulated by the Theraputic Goods Administration (TGA) to ensure they are safe.
 In Australia, dental practices adhere to strict infection control protocols.

 Many overseas clinics offer cheap treatment because they are using cheap materials.
-This usually delivers poor results and as such, the implant systems they use may not be approved for use in Australia.
+This usually delivers poor results and as such, the dental implant system used overseas may not be approved for use in Australia.
 Although dental implants overseas may seem more affordable, we cannot ignore the fact that the long-term side effects can be damaging to the patient’s overall health and wellbeing.
 For more information about dental tourism and its associated risks, please do not hesitate to contact us today.